Nuclei-Software/npk-tinymaix/doc/porting/port_Nuclei.md

    b.
 Find the example you want and fill the configuration items

-  > **Note:** Users can filter by tinymaix (or ai or tinyml) to find the example  more quickly.

   ![select_example_and_config](images/select_example_and_config.png)

+  > **Note:**
+  >
+  > - Users can filter by tinymaix (or ai or tinyml) to find the example  more quickly；
+  > - More information about the extension types may refer to [arch-ext](https://doc.nucleisys.com/nuclei_sdk/develop/buildsystem.html#arch-ext).

 - Build and run

    a.
 Click the "Build" button to build the project

   > **Note:**
-  > - Size for ilm and ram should be set big enough at least 512K as nessessary, or the compilation will fail.
+  > - Size for ilm and ram should be set big enough at least 512K as nessessary, or the compilation will fail；
-  > - You need to change the `nuclei_sdk/SoC/evalsoc/Board/nuclei_fpga_eval/Source/GCC/gcc_evalsoc_ilm.ld` link script manually, change 64K to 512K
+  > - You need to change the `nuclei_sdk/SoC/evalsoc/Board/nuclei_fpga_eval/Source/GCC/gcc_evalsoc_ilm.ld` link script manually, change 64K to 512K；
-  >   And make sure your cpu ilm/dlm configuration also match with the changes.
+  > - And make sure your cpu ilm/dlm configuration also match with the changes.

   ![build](images/build.png)